BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

    sound: entity.item.pickup #(4)!
 ```

-1. Category name
+1. Category .
-2. Sets the NotifyIO type to be used
+2. Sets the NotifyIO type to be used.
-3. An option of the bossbarIO
+3. An option of the advancementIO.
+4. An option of the soundIO.
 Now, any `notify` event with `money` as its category will use the `advancement` io, with a `gold_ingot` for its
 icon and play the `entity.item.pickup` sound without you having to define all the options multiple times.